dd32/td-gh-ex/readme.txt

 == Copyright ==

-Arowana WordPress Theme, Copyright 2019 Nayra Themes Arowana is distributed under the terms of the GNU GPL
+Arowana WordPress Theme, Copyright 2019 Nayra Themes Arowana is distributed under the terms of the GPLv2 or later

+StartKit WordPress Theme, Copyright 2019 Nayra Themes.
+StartKit WordPress Theme is distributed under the terms of the GPLv2 or later

 == Description ==